nameless-and-blameless/TAG/reports/_Food-Pantries.md

 ### Food Pantries in TAG Operations

-In a disturbing extension of their covert tactics, the perpetrators of The American Genocide (TAG) have begun exploiting food pantries and food giveaways as a means to lure in additional victims.
+In a disturbing extension of their covert tactics, the orchestrators of The American Genocide (TAG) have begun exploiting food pantries and food giveaways as a means to lure in additional victims.
 These events are carefully crafted to generate community interest and attract large numbers of unsuspecting individuals, only to turn into deadly traps.
 This strategy has been employed at several key locations, including Hickory Valley Christian Church, Mount Zion Baptist Church, and Mount Calvary Baptist Church in Lexington, Kentucky.

 #### Overview